CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### CANCELING AN AUTOMATIC-ATTACK

-A character at one of his home sites may tap to cancel one automatic-attack at that home site.
+A character at one of their home sites may tap to cancel one automatic-attack at that home site.
 This does not apply if a character's home site is not a specific site (e.g., an Orc with an "Any Dark-hold" home site may not cancel an attack in this fashion).

 {: .note }
 > **Note:** This rule applies to both minion and hero characters.